liveahero-wiki/liveahero-wiki.github.io/_charas/pubraseer.md

 TRAINED = "P-please be gentle!"
 EVENTA = "Oh, pirates are such a fun bunch!<br>I'm starting to feel like dancing with them!"
-EVENTB = "Sometimes I do fishing in my break.<br>That rainbow fish I caught the other day was amazing!<br>It made me have a stomachache, but it was delicious!"
+EVENTB = "Sometimes I do fishing in my break.<br>That rainbow fish I caught the other day was amazing!<br>It made me have a stomachache, but it was delicious!" battleStart = "Let's go, my friends!Find the star of hope in the endless universe!" action = "Leave it to me." attack = "Charge!" skill = "My friends, let me help you." special = "Flag of the battle party, fly into space!<br>Shine!
+Pénte Anamniseis!" smallDamage = "Guuh!!" bigDamage = "Are my friends safe?!" win = "Elipe, Damarki, Kahoni, Timbanos, Heiros ...<br>I believe this victory will reach you too..." lose = "I can't hear my friend's voices...<br>I wanted to see them again..."
 %}

 ## Notes